 The SV650 vs various middleweight "non-supersport" fours (Honda CBR650F, Hornet 599, Suzuki GSX650)

-These motorcycles are in the same price range and you will like any of them/not hate any of them.
+The middleweight four-cylinder motorcycles are in the same price range and you will like any of them/not hate any of them.
 Each rider may have a personal favourite due to a riding position or personal experience.

 They're not quite in the same category, purely because these are four-cylinder motorcycles and produce a different feel and sound.
 I've ridden Hornets and CBRs and they're great.
 I particularly loved the CBR600F4i, and will soon be a proud owner.
 If you're interested in getting one, here's my detailed buyers guide to the CBR600F series.